Rafit77/JIMU-control/docs/architecture/project-format.md

   - `detectedStatus`: per-module status (in RAM only)
       - `detected`: in save and detected (green)
       - `missing`: in save but not detected; safe to remove only if unused (gray)
-      - `error`: in save, not detected, but used by Routines or Motions; cannot be removed (red)
+      - `error`: in save, not detected, but used by Routines or Actions; cannot be removed (red)
       - `new`: not in save but currently detected (blue)
 - `calibration.servoConfig[id]`:
   - `mode`: `servo` | `motor` | `mixed`